rugbyprof/4553-Spatial-DS/Spatial-DS-Test1.md

 See the resulting R-Tree below

+![](https://s3.amazonaws.com/f.cl.ly/items/340X0t031f073J3j1f1K/rtree-S.png)

+Using your newly built R-Tree, give the sequence of pages searched and the results for the following queries:
 - Perform a Nearest Neighbor search for point Q1 = (3, 2.5).
 - Perform a range search with Minimum Bounding Rectangle: Q2 = [(3.5, 2),(5, 4)].

-![](https://s3.amazonaws.com/f.cl.ly/items/340X0t031f073J3j1f1K/rtree-S.png)

-Give the sequence of pages searched and the results for the following queries:

 ### B-Tree